Women's football in Ghana

 Ghana is traditionally a powerhouse of African Football but the sport is believed to be dying due to lack of corporate sponsorship.

 Although popular amongst girls, many experience prejudice and discrimination.

 Domestic football

 After several years the Ghana FA implemented a Ghana Women's Football League.
 In 2022 the GWFL has finally gained television sponsorship.

 Since 2016, the Ghana Women's FA Cup is played as the top knockout tournament of the Ghanaian association football.

+In 2024, to promote women's football in the country, the Ghana Football Association (GFA) launched Football4Girls and Girls for Goals programs across the country.

 National team

 Ghana have qualified for 3 world cups.

 Alberta Sackey and Adjoa Bayor are considered one of the best female players to come from Africa.